South Queensferry: Other significant buildings

 Black Castle is a house on the High Street built in 1626.
 When the original owner, a sea-captain, was lost at sea, his maid was accused of paying a beggar-woman to cast a spell.
 Both women were burned for witchcraft.
 Plewlands House is a 17th-century mansion in the centre of the village.
 It was restored in the 1950s as flats, and is now managed by the National Trust for Scotland.
 South Queensferry Tolbooth, on the High Street, dates from the 17th century, with a clock-tower built in 1720.

 The Hawes Inn, dating from the 17th century, lies east of Queensferry, almost under the Forth Bridge on its south side.
 It features in Robert Louis Stevenson's 1886 novel Kidnapped.
 Opposite the Hawes Inn is the pier which served the ferry (from which the town derives its name) until the opening of the Forth Road Bridge.
 The pier is now used by tourist boats including the ferry to Inchcolm.

 Modern day Orocco Pier, latterly named the Queensferry Arms Hotel, has been a local inn and place of refreshment since 1664.
 Located opposite the Jubilee Clock Tower, at 17 High Street, its original facade still boasts many of its original features.

 South Queensferry Cemetery on Ferrymuir Lane at the south end of the town is unremarkable other than for the very large number of Royal Navy war graves, many for casualties of the Battle of Jutland (1916) who were brought here for burial.
 It is maintained and operated by the City of Edinburgh Council.
 It superseded the small graveyard on The Vennel in the centre of town.

 Opened in March 2007 by Dakota Hotels, the "black box" seen from the A90 is a hotel, bar and grill.

 Mesolithic settlement

-In 2012 as part of the excavations for the new Forth road crossing archaeologists excavated the remains of a Mesolithic dwelling dating to around 10,000 years ago and believed to be the earliest home discovered in Scotland, and possibly the entire UK.
+In 2012, as part of the excavations for the new Queensferry Crossing, archaeologists excavated the remains of a Mesolithic dwelling dating to around 10,000 years ago and believed to be the earliest home discovered in Scotland, and possibly the entire UK.

+Archaeological evidence suggests this early shoreline activity formed part of a longer pattern of human use of the area, indicating that people lived and returned to the site well before its later development as a recognised crossing point on the Firth of Forth.